schen0x/AutoRecon/README.md

 > It's like bowling with bumpers. - [@ippsec](https://twitter.com/ippsec)

+# About This Fork: a Docker Wrapper for AutoRecon

+1. clone the repo to kali
+2. `cd ./docker-wrapper/system-dep`, `./build-dep.sh`. (build the kali system and the dependencies of autorecon)
+3. `cd ./docker-wrapper/`, `./build-recon.sh` (pull this repo and build autorecon)
+4. Good to go.
+Use autorecon. `mkdir $PWD/working`
+4. `sudo docker run -it -v $PWD/working:/results --rm --name autorecon-container tib3rius/autorecon`

 # AutoRecon

 AutoRecon is a multi-threaded network reconnaissance tool which performs automated enumeration of services.
 It is intended as a time-saving tool for use in CTFs and other penetration testing environments (e.g. OSCP).
 It may also be useful in real-world engagements.